 According to LATI President Deb Shephard, a Law Enforcement program will complement the school’s already strong Medical/Fire Rescue program.
-The new program joins two existing Law Enforcement programs at South Dakota’s other technical institutes – Southeast Tech in Sioux Falls and Western Dakota Tech in Rapid City.
+The new program joins two existing Law Enforcement programs at South Dakota’s other technical Colleges – Southeast Tech in Sioux Falls and Western Dakota Tech in Rapid City.

 “Southeast has indicated they don’t get many law enforcement students from our region,” Shephard said.
 “This program would fill a void in northeast South Dakota, and prevent South Dakotans from traveling to another state for the same education.